-the SwitchOnService in turn has a child resource of type <genericInterworkingOperationInstance> which is created whenever a ToggleBinary Operation is invoked.
+the SwitchOnService in turn has a child resource of type <flexContainer> for Operations (and its <semanticDescriptor>

-two <container> child-resources and their <semanticDescriptor>s are used for holding the values for InputDataPoint BinaryInput and OutputDataPoint WashingMachineStatus for their respective services.
+) which is to expose the Toggle_Command.

-The RDF in the following tables shows the semantic annotation stored in the semanticDescriptor resources related to the washing machine.
+two customAttributes of SwitchOnService <flexContainer> are used for modelling the services for holding the values for InputDataPoint BinaryInput and OutputDataPoint WashingMachineStatus for their respective services.